BGdaredevil/Dimitar-Dimitrov-employees/README.md

 It takes only .csv files which have headers as per the assignment (EmpID, ProjectID, DateFrom, DateTo)

+I could have used the Context API, but it seemed overkill...

 #### Submited by Dimitar Dimitrov